Powell Family Cooking

 Broccoli Orzo is a great side dish combining the tender texture of orzo pasta with the nutritious goodness of broccoli.
 Originating from Mediterranean cuisine, this dish is known for its simplicity.
 It's a perfect weeknight meal, requiring minimal preparation and cooking time.

-If you like this side dish, you may also love our Asparagus Orzo with Peas or our Cheesy Broccoli Casserole.
+If you like this side dish, you may also love our Asparagus Orzo with Peas or our cheesy Broccoli and Cauliflower Bake.

 Jump to: